 Use a known user’s regular login details (warning: BuildFlow servers will lose connectivity when user changes their password)

 2) Use the ‘Enterprise WiFi’ option in the buildflow online config tool.

 |Enterprise (provisioned WPA cert)||Currently BuildFlow does not support manual installation of enterprise wifi certificates and keys but we are working to add this option.
 Please submit a support request and we can assist you in configuring your BuildFlow servers.|

 |Open Wifi||We strongly recommend you don’t use an open wifi network, however the option is still available in the config tool.|

-4. Fill in your network details in the form provided and click the "Generate config file" button.
+Fill in your network details in the form provided and click the "Generate config file" button.
 Note: The WiFi name is case sensitive, any errors will cause the configuration process to fail.

-7. Ensuring your BuildFlow control box is not connected to power or to a printer, insert the USB drive into the BuildFlow control box.
+Remove all cables from the BuildFlow control box (no power, no USB cable), insert the USB drive into the BuildFlow control box.

-8. Re-connect the BuildFlow control box to power.
-After a few minutes the printer should appear in the BuildFlow web app under the select a printer page.
+If the control box can successfully reach the internet, it will appear in your list of available printers printers in the BuildFlow web app under the select a printer page.
 It may take up to 4 minutes to complete the registration and you may need to refresh your browser for it to appear.
-At this point you may safely remove the USB drive.